yeehaa123/elab/CHAT/lab.md

 that also underlines that more research about the actual role of “the user” (in this case, the humanities’ scholar) is required in order to more fully embrace the advantages of on- and offline collaborative practices.
-The OverLab provides exactly such an opportunity.
+The lab provides exactly such an opportunity.

-The CLUE team "Paradigms of Creativity" ...
+The CLUE team "Paradigms of Creativity" at the VU University researches expressions of creativity in everyday life and in artistic production, within their specific historic, institutional and societal contexts.
+Analyzing creativity's embeddedness in changing relations between digital and physical communities relates directly to the role of this project's embedded researcher.

-**Design Thinking**: Our private partner in this project, The Dark Horse GMBH., is one of the leading european consultancy firms in design thinking.
+Our private partner in this project, The Dark
+Horse GMBH., is one of the leading European consultancy firms in design thinking.
 We believe the user-centered, collaborative approach that defines this methodology, is a way out of the individualist research culture in the humanities.
 DH will help us design a lab and a curriculum